 The Lower Creek Indians first lived in the territory of Georgia known as Emanuel County.
-They hunted for deer and other wild game for food and pelts, held their War and Green Corn Dances and fished in the Ohoopee and Canoochee Rivers.
+They hunted for deer and other wild game for food and pelts, held their War and Green Corn Dances, and fished in the Ohoopee and Canoochee Rivers.
 In 1540, Spanish Explorer General Hernando De Soto traveled through Georgia and by 1732 a Royal Charter for the state was granted to Englishman James Oglethorpe.
-The new colonist were to be citizen-soldiers, supply the mother country with natural resources while keeping the Spanish, French, and Indians at bay from the better established colonies to the North.
+The new colonists were to be citizen-soldiers, supply the mother country with natural resources while keeping the Spanish, French, and Indians at bay from the better-established colonies to the North.
 In 1741, the Trustees divided Georgia into two counties: Savannah and Frederica.
-The Savannah County was later divided into districts and these districts were divided into eight parishes for establishment of religious worship in accordance with the rites and ceremonies of the Church of England.
+The Savannah County was later divided into districts and these districts were divided into eight parishes for the establishment of religious worship in accordance with the rites and ceremonies of the Church of England.

 On February 5th, 1777, the parishes were replaced with counties, this being ratified by the first State Constitutional Convention in Savannah.
 The section of Georgia now known as Emanuel County became a part of Washington County.
 From Washington County, at a later date, was formed Montgomery County, with its county seat at one time located within five miles of Swainsboro.
 In 1812, Emanuel County was created by the Georgia Legislature, being taken boldly from territories then embraced by Bulloch and Montgomery counties.
 Emanuel County was named after David Emanuel who served as Governor of Georgia in 1801.
 Emanuel was a member of the Democratic Republican Party and was the first Jewish Governor of any U.S. State.